 Genetic testing may help you and your family to more accurately plan healthcare strategies.
 It may provide some peace of mind, discovering that your chances of developing cancer are not as great as you believed.
 Genetic testing can also determine if you have an increased chance of developing certain types of cancer and allow you and your relatives to take more proactive steps to detect cancer earlier or to prevent cancer.

-There are many things to consider when deciding whether or not to have genetic testing that may be discussed during genetic counseling, including:
+There are many things to consider when deciding whether to have genetic testing that may be discussed during genetic counseling, including:

 Genetic counselors are trained to help you explore your feelings and opinions about genetic testing.
 The results of genetic testing impact the whole family, not just the individual being tested.
-It is unlikely that genetic test results will have an effect on an individual’s ability to obtain or keep health insurance.
-Your genetic counselor will review with you the laws in place protecting genetic health information.
+It is unlikely that genetic test results will affect an individual’s ability to obtain or keep health insurance.
+Your genetic counselor will review the laws in place protecting genetic health information with you.

-You can investigate the possibility of hereditary cancer in your family with a genetics consultation through the Center for Cancer and Blood Disorders (CCBD).
-Talking with a genetic counselor can help you learn about inherited cancer and what steps you can take to prevent cancer and/or detect it as early as possible.
+You can investigate the possibility of hereditary cancer in your family with a genetics consultation through the Center for Cancer and Blood Disorders.
+Talking with a genetic counselor can help you learn about inherited cancer and what steps you can take to prevent cancer or detect it as early as possible.